Boeing seen in advanced talks to make 777X near Seattle

 Industry sources say the carbon-composite wing alone may cost at least $2 billion to develop and the total development cost for the 350- to 406-seat 777X could be over $5 billion.

-Influential plane lessor Steven Udvar-Hazy, founder of Air Lease Corp, told Reuters in July that it would be important for Boeing to produce the plane “as efficiently as possible” to keep ownership costs down.
+Influential plane lessor Steven Udvar-Hazy, founder of Air Lease Corp (AL.N), told Reuters in July that it would be important for Boeing to produce the plane “as efficiently as possible” to keep ownership costs down.

 Wings for the current generation of 777s are prepared in Boeing’s Frederickson plant near Tacoma, Washington, which also has a composites manufacturing center.